daniel-aguilar/daniel-aguilar.github.io/_posts/2017-10-22-handling-dotfiles-with-yadm.md

 ---
-title: "Handling dotfiles with YADM"
+title: Handling dotfiles with YADM
 ---

 Nothing makes me feel more at `$HOME` than seeing my dotfiles in place.